 Jennifer Churchill, a spokeswoman for the Boulder Office of Emergency Management, declined to release the identities of the three missing people.

-Read the full story, along with more extended coverage and information on the best way to assist victims of the fire on the Colorado Sun website.
+Read the full story, along with more extended coverage and information on the best way to assist victims of the fire on the Colorado Sun website

-We have noticed you are using an ad blocking plugin in your browser.
 The revenue we receive from our advertisers helps make this site possible.
 We request you whitelist our site.